legendarycode3/decentralized-stablecoin/README.md

 ```

 #### 7. Liquidation Process
-If a user’s Health Factor falls below the minimum required threshold,
+If a user’s Health Factor falls below the minimum required threshold, the position becomes eligible for liquidation.